nwisbeta/api-catalogue/catalogue/wrds/reference-data-standard-lookup/user-guide/quickstart.md

  - vwClinicianMaster
  - WelshOrganisation

- and WelshGPPracticeMainSites in the namesace `http://www.wales.nhs.uk/namespaces/NSD/GP2GP`
+ and WelshGPPracticeMainSites in the namespace `http://www.wales.nhs.uk/namespaces/NSD/GP2GP`

 The full list of names and namespaces is available on the WRDS Website